 European prioritised areas and vulnerable user groups

-understand the main transport challenges in different types of prioritised areas.
+understanding the main transport challenges in different types of prioritised areas.

-provide an in-depth examination of ten innovative public transport approaches and a wider catalogue of at least forty case studies of accessible, inclusive and equitable transport solutions.
+providing an in-depth examination of ten innovative public transport approaches and a wider catalogue of at least forty case studies of accessible, inclusive and equitable transport solutions.

-deliver a set of recommendations and mobility solutions for vulnerable users’ communities.
+delivering a set of recommendations and mobility solutions for vulnerable users’ communities.

-Rupprecht leads the work package involving field and desk research to study and critically assess inclusive mobility options and good practice in 50 case studies across Europe (WP3), as well as leading a task on qualitative process evaluation (WP5) and acting as support partner for VRS (Pilot Lab) in their user needs analysis (WP4).
+Rupprecht led the work package involving field and desk research to study and critically assess inclusive mobility options and good practice in 50 case studies across Europe (WP3), as well as leading a task on qualitative process evaluation (WP5) and acting as support partner for VRS (Pilot Lab) in their user needs analysis (WP4).